apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**When Does 'Bridgerton' Season 3, Part 2 Come Out On Netflix?
-Release Schedule**
+**Stock market today: Stocks tread water with Dow aiming for 40,000**

-You can read more about it [here](https://www.forbes.com/sites/monicamercuri/2024/05/17/what-time-does-bridgerton-season-3-drop-on-netflix-see-the-release-schedule/).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-today-stocks-tread-water-with-dow-aiming-for-40000-133352056.html).

 ## Requirements
 - Python 3.8